The Best Free SEO Tools for Kenyan Businesses

 You can’t expect to climb to the top of Google search results without the right equipment.

 Now, you might be thinking, ‘SEO tools?
-Those things are expensive!

-And you’re right, the top-tier tools can cost a pretty penny.
+The top-tier tools can cost a pretty penny.

 But guess what?